liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     python objects.

 ``reference``
-    A reference connects a source node to a target node (or a container with many target nodes).
-There is a limited number of types of references.
-Examples: "contains", "has_author", etc.
+    A reference connects a source node to a target node.
+    References have a specific label, like: "contains", "has_author", etc.
+    There a two basic types:

+    * ``reference-to-one``: References which exist only once

+    * ``reference-to-many``: References exists zero to many times

     What constitutes a node and what constitutes a reference is a design decision made on the content design level.

-    It is often convenient to talk about nodes as vertices and references as edges in a graph.
+    It is often convenient to talk about nodes as ``vertices`` and references as ``edges`` in a graph.

     References are implemented as python attributes containing object references.
 (The term "reference" exists both on the data model level and on the implementation level.)

-``content node``
-    A node that is self-contained, i.e. it has no outgoing references.
-    (Content nodes are the leaves of the reference graph.)
+A reference can either connect to a target node, or to a container of target nodes (list, set, ...).

 ``essence``
     Some references are "essential" to a source node, and some are